huseyinyilmaz/web_exporter/README.md

     static_configs:
     - targets: ['webexporter:3030']
 ```
-## How can I change scrape frequency.
+## How can I change scrape frequency?

 Web scraper does not have any internal cache and it will run the scrape every time /metrics endpoint is called.
 Scrape frequency can be changed by changing `scrape_interval` value from premetheus configuration.
 ``` yaml